bakerdonkey/pyBlinx/README.md

 # pyBlinx
 A tool for extracting 3d assets from BLiNX: The Time Sweeper.
 Information on patterns and format is available in `./docs`, which will be updated as research progresses.
 Requires Python 3.5+.

+This tool is still in early development, and this document may become outdated as the user interface is designed and implemented.
+Contact me directly if you need any help!

 ### Getting Started
 To extract an asset, you will need:
 - A legal, non-platinum hits, NTSC-U<sup>1</sup> copy of BLiNX: The Time Sweeper (MS-019 v1.05).